 Made In Cookware Reviews: What Do Customers Think?

 You can leave a Made In cookware review on the website, which features thousands of reviewer comments.
 From a total of 4260 ratings, 95% of customers gave Made In products 5 stars.
-Here are some statements left by customers:

-Stock Pot: “This is the BEST pot!
+- Stock Pot: “This is the BEST pot!
 This pot is awesome and used everyday.”

-Saute Pan: “I am glad I made the right decision to go with Made In.
+- Saute Pan: “I am glad I made the right decision to go with Made In.
 These pans are great and you can feel the quality.”

-Carbon Steel Pan: “I have the 10” and the 12” carbon steel pans.
+- Carbon Steel Pan: “I have the 10” and the 12” carbon steel pans.
 After seasoning, they are truly nonstick.”

-Stainless Steel Frying Pan: “This is a nice and heavy, durable, multi-ply pan for a great price.
+- Stainless Steel Frying Pan: “This is a nice and heavy, durable, multi-ply pan for a great price.
 Been enjoying frying and searing with it.”

 All this sounds great, but we won’t stop there in this Made In cookware review—I hunted for comments found elsewhere on the web.

 Wired wrote a Made In cookware review and noted that, “during the test, the Made In pans were all over the map.”
 The author noted a “doming” in some of the pans, which Made In claims to have flat surfaces.

 The Kitchen Witches also wrote a Made In cookware review, which was largely positive, with the exception of pricing, although the author did say the “cookware is worth the money, and it’s a company and product to get excited about.”

 Based on reviews both on and off the Made In site, it’s safe to conclude that purchasing their kitchenware is a solid bet.

-Made In Cookware Promotions & Discounts
+Made In Cookware Promotions & Discount

 Where to Buy Made In Cookware